-Puffin also know as sea parrots and clowns of the sea, is a beautiful sea bird.
-We have gathered complete set of Puffin Facts For Kids that will help you in learning all about Puffins.
+Puffin also known as sea parrots and clowns of the sea, is beautiful sea bird.
+We have gathered a complete set of Puffin Facts For Kids that will help you in learning all about Puffins.
 You are going to learn Puffin Bird Facts about its name, scientific classification, meaning, evolution, species, appearance, size, weight, beak facts, habitat, swimming, diving, lifespan, diet, sound, lifecycle, reproduction, baby puffin, predators, population, conservation status, adaptations and many other interesting & fun facts about the Puffin,

 Puffin Facts For Kids

 1. What Is A Puffin Bird – Puffin Definition

 - A puffin bird is a bird of any three small species of alcids or auks.

 - It belongs to the bird’s genus Fratercula.

 - All the members of puffin birds have bright-colored beaks during the breeding season.

 - Puffins are the pelagic seabirds, which means they primarily feed through diving in the waters of the open ocean.